Peeeekaa123/Secure-Access-Control-System/README.md

 **In Summary:**
 - ROT13 and Atbash hide passwords within the app.
 - SSL/TLS protects all communication over the internet.

+# Update and install essential build tools
+sudo apt update
+sudo apt install build-essential -y

+# Install OpenSSL development libraries
+sudo apt install libssl-dev -y

+# Compile the C program
+# Replace 'program.c' with the name of your C file and 'output' with the desired output file name
+gcc program.c -o output -lssl -lcrypto

+# Run the compiled program
+./output